 Medicare is one of the biggest government programs in the United States.
 It provides health care to millions of senior citizens across the country.
 It gives them health care coverage that they would be able to afford otherwise.

-While Medicare is an excellent program that helps protect seniors from massive hospital bills, but it doesn’t cover everything.
+While Medicare is an excellent program that helps protect seniors from massive hospital bills, it doesn’t cover everything.
 In fact, there are a dozen different expense categories that they don’t cover.
-Those groups could leave you with thousands and thousands of dollars of debts.
+Those groups could leave you with thousands and thousands of dollars of debt.

 Medigap policies are sold by private insurance companies across the nation.
 These plans work as an add-on to your Medicare Parts A & B. They don’t replace the original coverage.
 You will still have to pay the monthly premiums.